acornprover/acornprover.org/docs/tutorial/proving-a-theorem.md

 sidebar_position: 1
 ---

-# Getting Started

-The primary way to use Acorn is through the Acorn Prover VS Code extension.
-It works on Windows, Linux, or modern Macs with an M-something chip.

-## Installing the VS Code Extension

-First, [download VS Code](https://code.visualstudio.com/), if you don't have it already.

-Then, install the Acorn Prover extension.
-You can do this from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=acornprover.acornprover), or from the VS Code extensions side panel.

-You're ready to go.

-## Proving A Theorem
+# Proving A Theorem

 Open up VS Code and make a new Acorn file.
 An Acorn file has to end with a `.ac` extension, so save this new file as `hello.ac`.
 You can make a new folder for the project, or just stick this file anywhere.

 Once you save this file, the Assistant window should appear.

 The assistant will show useful information while we're writing Acorn code.
 If you accidentally close it, you can open it back up with Ctrl-Enter, or by clicking the little green acorn icon in the upper right.